Imperium-Silentii/acta/codex_acts/on_en.md

 ---

-## V. Mechanisms of Oversight and Verification of Civic Actions
+### V. Mechanisms of Oversight and Verification of Civic Actions
+<span id="v-mechanisms-of-oversight-and-verification-of-civic-actions"></span>

 - **Public linkage of actions** — each act of the citizen is fixed through scenes, archives, and digital trace, enabling tracking of participation and confirmation of legitimacy.
 - **Custodial supervision** — *custodians* ensure the conformity of actions with the *Codex*, uphold integrity, and authorize transitions to new scenes.
 - **Ritual revisions** — periodic checks include confirmation of maturity, form compliance, and alignment with previous scenes.